acend/helm-basics-training/content/en/docs/06.0/_index.md

 This condition is mostly unreadable due to the fact that we need to make sure the spaces for the next key and value set are correct.

-Check out [Helm's documentation about controlling whitespace](https://v2.helm.sh/docs/chart_template_guide/#controlling-whitespace) for more details about how to control whitespaces and adapt your ConfigMap.
+Check out [Helm's documentation about controlling whitespace](https://v2.helm.sh/docs/chart_template_guide/#controlling-whitespace) for more details on how to control whitespaces and adapt your ConfigMap.

 A more readable version could look like this: